 Accordingly, the Company issued the VRM Warrants.
 The Initial Virage Warrant, as amended, was issued effective January 1, 2024 and entitles Virage to purchase 28,298,329 shares of Class A Common Stock, with an expiration date of January 1, 2026.
-In addition, Virage Warrants were issued for February 2024 entitling Virage to purchase 8,263,494 shares and March 2024 entitling Virage to purchase 11,955,994 shares, which are recorded as warrant liability in the condensed consolidated balance sheet.
-Further, on April 12, 2024 a Monthly Virage Warrant was issued for April 2024 entitling Virage to purchase 13,556,181 shares to settle interest payable due to Virage as of March 31, 2024, and on May 15, 2024, the Company issued an additional Monthly Virage Warrant for May 2024 entitling Virage to purchase 9,758,569 shares.
+The Virage Warrants are recorded as warrant liability in the condensed consolidated balance sheet.
+Prior to April 1, 2024, Monthly Virage Warrants were issued entitling Virage to purchase 20,219,488 shares of Class A Common Stock.
+During the quarter ending June 30, 2024, Monthly Virage Warrants were issued entitling Virage to purchase 37,909,524 shares to settle interest payable for the months of March, April, and May, 2024.
+On August 14, 2024 Monthly Virage Warrants were issued entitling Virage to purchase 47,653,840 shares to settle interest payable due to Virage as of June 30, 2024 and July 31, 2024.
+For the three and six months ending June 30, 2024, the issuance of Virage Monthly Warrants settled \$30.0 million and \$114.5 million of interest, respectively.

 Until our obligations to Virage are paid in full, the Company has the option every month to continue to pay Virage in one or a combination of: (a) cash, in an amount equal to 1.0% of each calendar month-end balance (which month-end balance shall be increased daily up to 20% per annum based on a formula set forth in the Virage MTA Amendment) of the amount owing to Virage as of each preceding calendar month end and/or (b) the issuance of subsequent Monthly Virage Warrants.